apollographql/apollo-client/docs/source/migrating-to-react-apollo-3.md

 ### Bundle size note

-React Apollo 3 uses Hooks behind the scenes for everything, including the `graphql` HOC and render prop components.
+React Apollo 3 uses hooks behind the scenes for everything, including the `graphql` HOC and render prop components.
 While installing and using only the paradigm package(s) that interest you will save on bundle size, the savings will vary based on the packages you're using.
-This is because the HOC package depends on the Components package, and the Components package depends on the Hooks package.
+This is because the HOC package depends on the Components package, and the Components package depends on the hooks package.
 In other words:

 ```
 @apollo/react-hoc <-- @apollo/react-components <-- @apollo/react-hooks